qoreh940/compose/README.md

 - **NumericKeypadPage**: UI with a custom number-only input keypad.
 - **PIPScreen**: A draggable, dockable floating container (Picture-in-Picture style).
 - **Navigation**: Basic Compose navigation using `NavRoute` and `NavigationScreen`.
+- **ChecklistScreen:** Demo for editable checklist with custom checkboxes and bottom bar.
+- **ImageSliderScreen:** Horizontally scrollable image slider with auto-sliding and indicators.
+- **BottomSheetScaffoldScreen:** Sample bottom sheet usage, both in Material2 and Material3 styles.
+- **AnimatedCheckBox and Animated UI Feedback:** Custom animations for buttons, checkboxes, and other user interactions.
+-
 ## 🧩 Composables and Jetpack Compose Features Used
 This project explores a wide range of composables and UI constructs available in Jetpack Compose: